dheida1/Identity-Server/README.md

 # 1- Add-Migrations (via Package Manager)

 ### Important- Please make sure:
-* That the startup project is set to "IdentityServer.Api"
 * That the Package Manager default project is set to "IdentityServer.Infrastructure".
 * Run these commands: